m-a-h-e/m-a-h-e.github.io/numpy.md

 - axis 1 representing the image width,
 - axis 2 representing the pixel depth (number of color channels)

-The shape of an image looks like that: (height, width, depth).
+Following this convention, the shape of an image looks like that:
+- (height, width, depth)

 ## Reading an Image File into a NumPy Array